OK boomer: Commercialization

+The phrase has been used commercially to sell merchandise and has been the subject of multiple trademark applications.
+A hoodie bearing the phrase "OK boomer have a terrible day", designed by US art student Shannon O’Connor, generated more than US$25,000 in sales by 1 November 2019.
+Multiple trademark applications were filed for "OK boomer", including one from Fox Media in 2019 with the intent to launch "an ongoing television series featuring reality competition, comedy, and game shows".

 Variations

 OK zoomer

-Some writers and critics of the "OK boomer" meme have responded with their own generational hostilities, particularly aimed towards the "digital natives" of Generation Z who are sometimes referred to as "zoomers."
-Columnist Cosmo Landesman, writing for The Spectator, retorted that the Internet-heavy culture of zoomers lacked substance compared to that of the boomers, and would eventually be rejected by the children of Generation Z: "I suspect that future generations will want to stick the boot into the boomers too, but Generation Z will provoke nothing but a yawn.
+Some writers and critics of the "OK boomer" meme responded with their own generational hostilities, particularly aimed towards the digital natives of Generation Z who are sometimes referred to as "zoomers".

+In The Spectator, columnist Cosmo Landesman wrote, "I suspect that future generations will want to stick the boot into the boomers too, but Generation Z will provoke nothing but a yawn.
 Their children will look at them and their infatuation with the latest bit of digital technology, roll their eyes and declare: OK zoomer."
+Comedian Bill Maher also took aim at what he described as a sense of impatience and moral superiority among Generation Z's activists such as environmentalist Greta Thunberg, in a "New Rule" segment for his HBO current events program Real Time titled "OK Zoomer."

-Viviana Freyer, staff editor of The Bi-College News, the student newspaper of Bryn Mawr and Haverford College, responded to these kinds of criticisms in an editorial, writing that "When it is our turn to take the heat from “Generation Alpha” and whatever generation comes next, we hopefully will understand that this comes with getting older, and we’ll take the jokes with more grace than some thirty-something on Twitter getting overly defensive over side parts or cursive."
-American television comedian Bill Maher also took aim at what he described as a sense of impatience and moral superiority among Generation Z's activists such as environmentalist Greta Thunberg, in a "New Rule" segment for his HBO current events program Real Time titled "OK Zoomer."
+Responding to such criticisms, staff editor of The Bi-College News Viviana Freyer wrote, "When it is our turn to take the heat from 'Generation Alpha' and whatever generation comes next, we hopefully will understand that this comes with getting older, and we'll take the jokes with more grace than some thirty-something on Twitter getting overly defensive over side parts or cursive."